 Accessible Natural Green Space Off-site Off-site Off-site On-site On-site

-Further information should be obtained through the Councils pre-application advice service where specific advice will be given around the exact costs, type and location of provision.
+Further guidance is available in the submitted Local Plan Appendix 2.
+Information should be obtained through the Councils pre-application advice service where specific advice will be given around the exact costs, type and location of provision.

 The Council adopted this evidence in August 2020, to be utilised through Policy CT2 and to inform future Plan-making.
 Development proposals and decision making involving the provision of open space should now be based upon the requirements set out in this document.
-Applications that do not meet the requirements will be considered to be contrary to Core Strategy Policy CT2.
+Applications that do not meet the minimum requirements will be deemed in conflict with the Development Plan.